nokorinotsubasa/tar-jenkins-docker/README.md

 ### Steps

-- On the Vm running the Jenkins Docker container, run the below command to tar and zip the volume which Jenkins uses to store its data, in our case `/var/jenkins_home`
+- On the Vm running the Jenkins Docker container, run the below command to tar and zip the volume which Jenkins uses to store its data, in our case `/var/jenkins_home`:

 `docker run --cidfile=id.tmp --volumes-from <container_id> ubuntu tar -cO /var/jenkins_home | gzip -c > volume.tgz`

 ![]()

 >`this will also create a log file`

+>`it runs on ubuntu docker image`

 >`volume.tgz is the name that I gave the final .tar file`